Nabizzle/GoPro-App/Docs/README.md

 > **Warning**
 > **Make sure you do not select connecting to a remote.**

-In order to get to this option, swip down from the top on the rear screen of the GoPro, then swipe right to left and click on the **Connections** option.
+In order to get to this option, swipe down from the top on the rear screen of the GoPro, then swipe right to left and click on the **Connections** option.
 On this screen select connect device and select the GoPro Quik App.
 When this is done you should see this screen.

 ![Quik App Pairing Screen](https://github.com/iSensTeam/GoPro-App/blob/main/Docs/Media/Quik%20App%20Pairing%20Screen.png)